josh2100/1.-HTML-CSS-Git-Challenge-Code-Refactor/README.md

 Follow these steps to complete the challenge:

-Clone your starter code (Links to an external site.).
+//Clone your starter code (Links to an external site.).

-Refactor the code to meet the Acceptance Criteria.
+//Refactor the code to meet the Acceptance Criteria.

 Make sure your work meets the full list of grading requirements.